Norman Franks

-Norman Leslie Robert Franks (born 1940) is an English militaria writer who specialises in aviation topics.
-He focuses on the pilots and squadrons of World Wars I and II.
+Norman Leslie Robert Franks (1940 – 21 May 2023) was an English militaria writer who specialised in aviation topics.
+He focused on the pilots and squadrons of World Wars I and II.

 Biography

-He published his first book in 1976.
+Franks published his first book in 1976.
 He was an Organisation and Methods Officer with the Nationwide Building Society in London before he retired.
-He now lives in Bexhill-on-Sea, East Sussex, with his wife Heather.
-They have two sons, Rob and Mike, and five grandchildren.
+He lived in Bexhill-on-Sea, East Sussex, with his wife Heather.
+They had two sons, Rob and Mike, and five grandchildren.

 He was a consultant for the Channel 4 television series Dogfight: The Mystery of the Red Baron.
-His 1995 book on the Red Baron has been published and reissued by three publishers.
-He is also one of the founding members of the Cross and Cockade society for World War I aviation historians, which was formed in 1970, and a member of Over the Front, the league of World War I aviation historians.
+His 1995 book on the Red Baron was published and reissued by three publishers.
+He was also one of the founding members of the Cross and Cockade society for World War I aviation historians, which was formed in 1970, and a member of Over the Front, the league of World War I aviation historians.

-In total, he has authored over 120 books covering military aviation.
+In total, he authored over 120 books covering military aviation.